brave/qa-resources/wikitemplate-ios.md

 ## Installer

-- [ ] Check that installer is close to the size of last release.
+- [ ] Check that installer is close to the size of last release
-- [ ] Check the Brave version in About and make sure it is EXACTLY as expected.
+- [ ] Check the Brave version in About and make sure it is EXACTLY as expected

 ## Data

-- [ ] Make sure that data from the last version appears in the new version OK.
+- [ ] Make sure that data from the last version appears in the new version OK
-- [ ] Test that the previous version's cookies are preserved in the next version.
+- [ ] Test that the previous version's cookies are preserved in the next version
+- [ ] Test that saved passwords are retained upon upgrade
+- [ ] Ensure stats are retained when upgrading from previuos version

 ## Bookmarks